 Today, there are two types of ECDNs: the lightweight caching proxies that many organizations already use for accelerating all of their other network traffic, and the heavyweight, expensive, ECDNs that create overlay networks for RTMP and other connection-oriented video streaming protocols.
-If your company is already using a lightweight caching proxy, an HTTP-based streaming platform will work with your existing solution.
-If you need a lightweight ECDN, look for a streaming service that provides one to customers at no extra cost.
+If your company is already using a lightweight caching proxy, HTTP-based streaming software will work with your existing solution.
+If you need a lightweight ECDN, look for an enterprise video streaming solution that provides one to customers at no extra cost.

 Today, most of the heavier, expensive ECDN options are sold as add-ons by streaming vendors that still rely on legacy streaming technologies.
 If a vendor asserts that an ECDN is essential to quality streaming, it’s a good idea to ask why.
 Not only are these older-style ECDNs unnecessary to deliver video via HTTP-based streaming, but they add unnecessary expense and management overhead as IT admins effectively have to manage two networks with this approach.

 RTMP remains one of the most popular protocols for converting video feeds from cameras or other devices into media formats suitable for live streaming.
 An enterprise video platform that supports RTMP ingestion enables you to connect your RTMP encoders to broadcast corporate events live to thousands of simultaneous viewers.
 Support for legacy streaming protocols like RTMP gives you added flexibility to enable live streaming at scale for your organization without requiring substantial investments in upgrades.